Colstrip, Montana: 2000 census

+Government

+Colstrip has a mayor-council form of government.
+In 2023 the mayor was John Williams.

 Education

 Colstrip Public Schools educates students from kindergarten through 12th grade.
 The highest level of education offered in Colstrip is the Colstrip High School.
 They are known as the Colts/Fillies.

 The nearest college is Chief Dull Knife College in Lame Deer.

 Colstrip is about 20 mi north of the Northern Cheyenne Indian Reservation.
 Many Cheyenne students from the reservation attend school at the high school, making up about one third of the students.

 The Bicentennial Library operates in Colstrip.

 Recreation

 Colstrip offers a wide variety of recreational and sports activities.
 Boating and fishing is available on Castle Rock Lake, an artificial reservoir used by the Colstrip power plants.
 Fishing enthusiasts can find bluegill, bass, walleye and pike.
 A 3.2 mile walking/biking trail runs around the lake, and a picnic area and beach is available to swimmers.
 A year-round recreational facility is available free to residents at Rye Park through Colstrip Parks and Recreation District.
 CPRD, formerly CARPA, offers sports programs for children and adults alike including golf, soccer, basketball, baseball, fitness and health classes.
 CPRD facilities include a weight room and cardio room, and two different gymnasiums.
 CPRD also maintains the bike paths around the city.